 Understanding Insurance Claims and Personal Injury

 It can be difficult to comprehend that a dollar amount could be attached to pain and suffering or that the loss of a loved one could somehow be reimbursed.
-As delicate a situation is as this, compensation is sought in an effort to recover damages.
-For example, a person who is liable for an accident may need to cover medical expenses, pain and suffering, time lost from work, other lost income, permanent physical disability, disfigurement, emotional damages, loss of family and other losses.
+Although this is a delicate situation, victims and their families deserve compensation to recover damages and provide financial support.
+A person who is liable for an accident should be held accountable for a victim’s medical expenses, pain and suffering, time lost from work, other lost income, permanent physical disability, disfigurement, emotional damages and other losses.

 Insurance companies take into account several considerations to arrive at their compensation amount.
 The one who has been harmed or who is grieving is often asked several questions surrounding the incident of the case at hand.
 For the grieving plaintiff, they might be asked how much time they spent with their loved one before their death.
 This is a common occurrence in many personal injury cases in Colorado.

 Insurance companies use a damages formula to come up with the claim amount.
 In regards to emotional damages, pain and suffering, and permanent disability amongst other damages where a medical injury is related, an adjuster will take the total amount of medical expenses and multiply this amount with a sum of between one-and-a-half and five.
 Injuries that are more serious or permanent are multiplied with a higher amount, which is determined by the adjuster.
 Lost income is then added to this amount.

 The final number becomes the initial settlement amount should a settlement occur.
 Other factors can change this amount, but this is the basis for the initial claim amount.

 Factors That Affect the Amount the Insurance Company Offers